 Welcome to this edition of our Insurance Regulatory eBulletin, which aims to keep you updated with significant regulatory developments and their implications across the insurance sector.

-I wish all our readers a happy and prosperous New Year and we look forward to keeping you informed of regulatory developments throughout 2020.
 2019 has seen some significant regulatory developments including the extension of the Senior Managers and Certification Regime (SM&CR) to all financial services firms.
 Brexit continues to cause some regulatory uncertainty (despite the election result) and may mean that there is more change to come.
 December saw a focus on operational resilience and the potential effects of climate change by the regulators.
 Both of these topics will continue to be a focus as we move into 2020.

 A relatively quiet month from a regulatory perspective as ‘election purdah’ struck in the UK.
 There were some substantial enforcement proceedings announced by both the PRA and FCA.